untoldwind/KontrolSystem/docsSrc/content/reference/ksp_orbit.md

-name | string | Name of the celestrial body. orbit | ksp::orbit::Orbit | The orbit of the celestrial body itself (around the parent body) position | ksp::math::Vec3 |
-SOI_radius | float | Radius of the sphere of influence of the body
+name | string | Name of the celestrial body. orbit | ksp::orbit::Orbit | The orbit of the celestrial body itself (around the parent body) position | ksp::math::Vec3 | radius | float | Radius of the body at sea level SOI_radius | float | Radius of the sphere of influence of the body up | ksp::math::Vec3 |

 ### Methods